Kmaina32/Ubuntu-Academy-/src/markdown_files/TELEGRAM_SETUP.md

 1.  **Create a New Channel:**
     *   In Telegram, go to "New Message" and select "New Channel".
-    *   Give your channel a name (e.g., "Akili Academy Announcements") and an optional description.
+    *   Give your channel a name (e.g., "Manda Network Announcements") and an optional description.
     *   **Crucially, set the channel type to "Public"**.
 This makes it easy to get the channel ID.
-    *   Create a simple, memorable public link (e.g., `t.me/AkiliAnnouncements`).
+    *   Create a simple, memorable public link (e.g., `t.me/MandaAnnouncements`).
 The part after `t.me/` is your channel's username.

 2.  **Add Your Bot as an Administrator:**
     *   Open your newly created channel's info page.
     *   Go to "Administrators" > "Add Admin".
-    *   Search for your bot's username (e.g., `AkiliAcademyBot`).
+    *   Search for your bot's username (e.g., `MandaNetworkBot`).
     *   Select your bot and grant it permissions.
 At a minimum, it needs the "Post Messages" permission.

 3.  **Get the Channel ID:**
     *   For **public channels**, the ID is simply the username, prefixed with an `@` symbol.
-    *   For example, if your public link is `t.me/AkiliAnnouncements`, your Channel ID is `@AkiliAnnouncements`.
+    *   For example, if your public link is `t.me/MandaAnnouncements`, your Channel ID is `@MandaAnnouncements`.

 4.  **Save your Channel ID:**
     *   Open your `.env` file again.